Professional Installer Frequently Asked Questions

 There is no internet at the site, can the system owner still monitor their power production?

-Yes, the ECU-R has an offline monitor function (traditionally used by installers) that can be used for customers that do not have internet.
-The offline monitoring feature can be accessed by holding the AP button on the side of the ECU for approximately two seconds and then releasing, connecting your hand phone via the Wi-Fi (ECU-R_216xxxx) broadcast by the ECU and then opening the ECU APP – navigating to the Data tab to see Real Time Data, Power and Energy.
+Yes, the ECU has an offline monitor function (traditionally used by installers) that can be used for customers that do not have internet.
+The offline monitoring feature can be accessed by holding the AP button on the side of the ECU for approximately two seconds and then releasing, connecting your hand phone via the Wi-Fi (ECU-R_216xxxx) broadcast by the ECU and then opening the EMA Manager APP – navigating to the Data tab to see Real Time Data, Power and Energy.
 (Note about limited memory – check with installer today).
 Note: APsystems always recommends that the ECU be connected to the internet (hardline or GSM router) to ensure that the ECU and inverters can be updated to the latest software and firmware for the lifetime of the system.

 Some string inverters have an outlet on the side of their inverter for use during a power outage, does APsystems have that too?